mattermost/mattermost-developer-documentation/site/content/integrate/apps/_index.md

 section: "integrate"
 ---

-Apps are lighweight interactive add-ons to Mattermost.
+Apps are lightweight, interactive add-ons to Mattermost.
 Apps can:

 - Display interactive, dynamic Modal forms and Message Actions.
-- Attach themselves to locations in the Mattermost UI (e.g. channel bar buttons, post menu, channel menu, commands), and can add their custom /commands with full Autocomplete.
+- Attach themselves to locations in the Mattermost user interface (e.g. channel bar buttons, post menu, channel menu, commands), and can add their custom `/` commands with full Autocomplete.
 - Receive webhooks from Mattermost, and third-parties, and use the Mattermost REST APIs to post messages, etc.
 - Be hosted externally (HTTP), on Mattermost Cloud (AWS Lambda), and soon in self-managed as well as customers' own AWS environments.
 - Be developed in any language*.